sopra-fs21-group-11/sopra-client/README.md

 knowledge of Swiss locations in a playful manner.
 Each player can place location cards on a board in relation to other locations based on their coordinates.
 All other players have the chance to doubt the card placement if they believe it is wrong.
-Players that continuously place cards correctly and prove other people's card placement to be wrong will get awarded tokens.
+Players that continuously place cards correctly and prove other people's card placement to be wrong will be awarded tokens.
 The player with most tokens wins the game.
 For a more extensive explanation of the original game please check out this **[manual](public/Usgrachnet_Help.pdf)**.